paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 <a id="section-7304"></a>
 ## § 7304.
-Citizenship notation on merchant mariners’ documents
+Citizenship or noncitizen nationality notation on merchant mariners’ documents

-An individual applying for a merchant mariner’s document shall provide satisfactory proof that the individual is a citizen of the United States before that notation is made on the document.
+An individual applying for a merchant mariner’s document shall provide satisfactory proof that the individual is a citizen or noncitizen national (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim))) of the United States before that notation is made on the document.

 ### Statutory Notes